 In – 2015 – SCHA, following a successful partnership managing the Domes, SCHA was approached again – this time by UC Davis – about managing the UC Davis Tri Co-operative.
 This led to SCHA’s largest ‘co-expansion’ to date, joining with the members of the Tris’ Davis Student, Pierce, and Agrarian Effort co-ops and growing SCHA’s total membership to ~90 co-operators.
 It also brings an important aspect of SCHA’s history full-circle, as it was students of Davis Student Co-op in the 1970’s who raised the original funds to build Sunwise Co-op and found the Solar Community Housing Association!

 In – 2019 – SCHA, finalized a 15-year ground lease for the Domes, securing the Domes, along with the Tri Co-ops, through 2035.
-We are currently renovating the Domes (three domes at a time) and hope to complete the work by 2022 — in time for the Domes’ 50TH ANNIVERSARY!!
+We are currently renovating the Domes (three domes at a time) and hope to complete the work by 2022 — in time for the Domes’ 50TH BIRTHDAY!!